-Net neutrality is a principle that demands that Internet should be free and open to everyone.
-It should not be interfered by the Internet Service Provider (ISP) and ISP should not discriminate the content.
+Net neutrality is a principle that demands that the Internet should be free and open to everyone.
+It should not be interfered by the Internet Service Provider (ISP) and they should not discriminate the content.
 Also, they are prohibited from throttling the speeds of the internet connection in favor of premium pricing packages.

 Internet Service Providers (ISPs) have been quite known to violate Net Neutrality principle secretly even when Net Neutrality law is imposed, especially in the United States.
-Also, due to the volatile nature of Net Neutrality i.e. Net Neutrality getting imposed and later repealed has further allowed the internet providers to carry out their malevolent practices.
+Also, due to the volatile nature of Net Neutrality i.e. getting imposed and later repealed has further allowed the internet providers to carry out their malevolent practices.

 ISPs have a long history of breaching the Net neutrality rule.
 Some of them still continue their unfair and unethical measures and have not been brought in the limelight yet.
-Though, some providers were caught playing with the rules by the users and left a negative impression on that provider.
+Though, some providers were caught playing with the rules by the users which left a negative impression on that provider.
 Here are some of those ISPs which were caught violating the Net neutrality principle.

 Madison River Communications

 The first reporting of the Net Neutrality principle was around 2005 when Madison River Communications cut down Vonage, a VoIP service.
-The company had port blocked all VoIP services of Vonage which resulted in Vonage receiving many customer complaints.
+The company had port blocked all VoIP services of Vonage which resulted in VOIP company receiving many customer complaints.
 Vonage, after hearing these complaints filed a complaint with the FCC.
 After the investigation by FCC was done, it was declared that Madison River Communications had to pay a $15K fine to Vonage.